Student Support and and Wellbeing Privacy Notice

 If we have serious concerns about your safety or the safety of others we may have to share appropriate information with organisations and services from outside the University, or your next of kin.
 Wherever possible we would discuss this with you first and obtain your consent.
 However, this may not always be possible; such circumstances would arise only:

-• If we are legally obliged to provide information requiring action by the University as a Tier 4 sponsor
+- If we are legally obliged to provide information to UK Visas and Immigration (UKVI) as a UKVI Student Route sponsor

-• If we are legally obliged to provide information to outside agencies we will do this in line with the General Data Protection Regulation (GDPR) (EU) 2016/679
+If we are legally obliged to provide information to outside agencies we will do this in line with UK data protection legislation.

-We would discuss our reasons for sharing this information with you as soon as reasonably possible.
+We would discuss our reasons for sharing this information with you, as appropriate, as soon as reasonably possible.

 Most of the data held by Student Support and Wellbeing services will be held for the duration of your studies at the University and then for a further 3 years from your last day with us.

 The exceptions to this rule occur where we are required to keep the information for longer than this for legal or contractual reasons.
-These include the requirement to keep records on the payments of Disabled Students Allowance for the Quality Assurance Group (DSA-QAG) who require records to be kept for a minimum of 6 years from the date of the student’s last assessment/review.
+For example, the requirement to keep records of advice given by our International Student Advisers to international students and applicants for 6 years.

 Each year all the records are checked to identify those which have reached the end of their retention period.
-Electronic records are then deleted completely; paper records are then shredded as ‘confidential waste’.
+Electronic records are then either deleted completely or have all personally identifiable information irreversibly removed from them (this enables the University to keep accurate year-on-year records which can be analysed to monitor the effectiveness of the support offered).

 You have a right to request the personal data we hold about you.
 If you'd like a copy of the information you are entitled to, please write to or email the University’s Data Protection Officer (DPOfficer@chi.ac.uk).

-Guidelines on how to make a request for your data can be found on the University’s Data Protection web pages.
+Guidelines on how to make a request for your data can also be found on the University’s Data Protection web pages

-If you wish to exercise any of the following rights regarding information held about you by Student Support and Wellbeing services, please contact the Student Support and Wellbeing Administrator, Vanessa Church (v.church@chi.ac.uk).
+If you wish to exercise any of the following rights regarding information held about you by Student Support and Wellbeing services, please contact Student Support and Wellbeing services on StuSupport@chi.ac.uk.

 Right to rectification